andreleoni/commiter/README.md

 # Easy setup method

-To easy setup this repository on `~/.bashrc`.

-This is the command that will easily add the following code to this bashrc.
+To easly setup the commiter, the execution of the `setup.sh` file will automatically include the following alias into `~/.bashrc`:

 ```
-#### Alias to the commiter script https://github.com/andreleoni/commiter
-alias commit-ctx=". /home/techuser/Documents/commiter/commit_setctx.sh"
+alias commit-ctx=".
+ABSOLUTE_PATH_TO_REPOSITORY/commiter/commit_setctx.sh"
-alias commit="ruby /home/techuser/Documents/commiter/commiter.rb"
+alias commit="ruby ABSOLUTE_PATH_TO_REPOSITORY/commiter/commiter.rb"
-####
 ```

 # Greetings!